Available with Location Referencing license.

 For more information on Data Reviewer for Desktop, see Get started with Data Reviewer.

-Pipeline Referencing for Desktop includes ArcGIS Workflow Manager, which can be used to coordinate data management in GIS and across business units to develop a standard, repeatable process for LRS data management within your organization.
+Location Referencing Solutions for Desktop includes ArcGIS Workflow Manager, which can be used to coordinate data management in GIS and across business units to develop a standard, repeatable process for LRS data management within your organization.

 For more information on ArcGIS Workflow Manager, see What is Workflow Manager